Making an Offer to Buy a Business

 When you present an initial offer to buy a business, you should not offer an unrealistically low price nor your best offer.
 With the first, the buyer may throw it out immediately without consideration.
 With the latter, the buyer may have little room to negotiate the price or other terms.
 The initial offer is typically lower than you think you will end up buying or selling the business for.

 In deciding your initial offer, it is wise to consult with your lawyer, broker, and potentially obtain a business valuation to understand the value of a company.
 However, many buyers opt to wait till the due diligence process before obtaining a business valuation.
 Peak Business Valuation, business appraiser Utah, is here to help you understand the value of a potential business you are looking to buy.
+Schedule a free consultation today!

 The letter of intent should include details about the proposed payment structure.
 This includes how much cash will be put down as closing for a down payment, what kind of financing is necessary, and if a percentage of that is through seller financing.
 See Structuring a Business Purchase for more information.